What's your name?

 Since you're liking this article about unarticulated needs you're gonna love the conversion ideas I share in my weekly newsletter.
 Signup below.
 If it isn't as good as I'm making it sound unsubscribe with one click.

 This article was an appetizer.
 The main course is where the magic is.
-Now that you’ve seen a glimpse of something very few marketers know the next logical step is to pull back the curtain and see marketing secrets the world’s best marketers want to keep to themselves.
+Now that you’ve seen a glimpse of something very few marketers know the next logical step for us to pull back the curtain and reveal our process.